Table of Contents (Show/Hide)

 |Essential Oil||Latin Name|

 |Rose Hip Seed Oil||Rosa rubiginosa/Rosa canina|

 Some of these essential oils can have adverse effects when pregnant.
 Cumin and clary sage or sage can cause contractions; basil can cause baby’s cells to development abnormally; sage and rose can cause uterus bleeding; juniper berry can cause kidney problems; nutmeg can have adverse reactions psychologically with any pain medication that might be given when you are in labor.
-Others are fennel, wintergreen, Idaho tansy or hyssop, and blends containing these essential oils.
-Stay away from supplements or herbs with these included in them.
-Always consult your gynecologist if you have questions and concerns for the health of your baby.
-My one-liner: When in doubt don’t.

 Essential oils that seem to be safe are cardamom, German and Roman chamomile, frankincense, geranium, ginger, neroli, patchouli, petitgrain, rosewood, rose, sandalwood, and other nontoxic essential oils.
-Avoid the internal or undiluted application of essential oils during your entire pregnancy.

-- Morning Sickness/Nausea
+- Morning Sickness and Nausea

 - Lower Back Pain at the Tailbone